mjstealey/swagger-demo/hugo-docs/content/swagger.md

 Source control is great for source.
 But API definitions aren’t quite the same - they deserve their own, first-class treatment.
 SwaggerHub works in conjunction with version control systems, so hunting through source code should no longer be necessary.

-SwaggerHub does allow connections to the GitHub, GitLab and Bitbucket, with others on the way.
-See here to learn more about our integrations.
+SwaggerHub integrations does allow connections to the GitHub, GitLab and Bitbucket, with others on the way.

+### What are Integrations?

+Integrations are free add-ons to your API definition on SwaggerHub to improve and expand its functionality.
+These Integrations help connect your API to a host of 3rd party tools which allow you to go beyond just API design on SwaggerHub!
+You could sync your definition with a GitHub repository, quickly generate a mock for your Swagger definition or create a webhook to trigger for certain events on SwaggerHub!

 ### What does Publishing an API do?